ademolahh/Blockhead-Documentation/README.md

 # Blockhead Overview

 Welcome to Blockhead.
 Here, you will get a detailed overview of the project.
-This will serve as a comprehensive guide to understanding the blueprint and operation of the Blockhead.
+This will serve as a comprehensive guide to understanding the blueprint and operation of the Blockhead payment processor.

 ## Table Of Content